Grading in education is a process of applying standardized measurements of achievement in a course.

 |NGC (Non-gradable Component)||•|

-@ Repeat Delete: First Grade does not count towards your GPA.
+@ Repeat Repair: First Grade does not count towards your GPA.

 * Credits not used to compute GPA and not counted towards graduation.